 You can strengthen your family relationships and quality of life by:

 - focusing on your family strengths

 The more you focus on these things, the more they become part of your thinking and behaviour.
 Building them into your everyday routines helps as well.

-All families raising a child with autism spectrum disorder (ASD) have tough times.
-But some families also say positive things can come out of the experience.
+All families raising children with autism spectrum disorder (ASD) have tough times.
+But some families also say positive things can come out of these experiences.
 For example, some find it helps them learn humility, patience, compassion, acceptance and respect for others.

 Focusing on your family relationships

 All the members of your family have different relationships with each other.
 And these relationships are all equally important in building a family that works well.

 Adjusting to having a family member with autism spectrum disorder (ASD) can cause family stress.
 Nurturing your family relationships can help with stress management.

 If you and your family members can maintain healthy and positive relationships with each other, it will really help to make your family strong in times of crisis and in the long term.